Senate GOP adds a new penalty for uninsured to its health care bill

 Senate Republican leaders plan to hold a vote on the bill, which would reshape the health care system and affect tens of millions of people, later this week.
 At least five GOP senators have expressed reservations about the bill as it is currently written and leadership needs the support of at least 50 of the 52 GOP senators to pass it.

-The nonpartisan Congressional Budget Office is scheduled to release an estimate of its effects on coverage, premiums, deductibles, and spending later on Monday.
+The nonpartisan Congressional Budget Office released an analysis of the bill's effects on coverage, premiums, deductibles, and spending on Monday afternoon, estimating that 22 million more people would be uninsured in a decade than under Obamacare.